 Through the past few years, Townview Music has launched a number of social media accounts, including Instagram, Facebook, Tiktok, etc. Feel free to visit with the following @s:

 In the past, the Townview Choir has a select pop group called No Strings Attached.
 This group is selected by audition in the fall or previous spring and rehearse after school throughout the year, with a variable schedule.
 They often perform additional concerts at venues around the city.

 Student officers help the choir to be more organized and encourage leadership and peer mentoring.
 Officers are selected by application in the fall and serve a term of one year.
-Officer positions include President, Vice President, Secretary, Historian, and Section Leaders for each of the four voice parts.
+Officer positions include President, Vice Presidents, Secretary, Media Officers, and Section Leaders for each of the four voice parts.
 Information and applications are available at www.townviewmusic.org/choir-officers.